tud-hri/joan/docs/setup-carla-windows.md

 #### Approach 2: Visual Studio 2017 community edition

 Alternatively, you can install the full Visual Studio community edition, this is a complete code editor but it will require some disk space.
-Download the Visual 2017 Studio Community edition installer by following the link above, again this will require creating an account and navigation the extensive downloads list.
-When installing please make sure you install it with the following properties:

-Alternatively, you can install the full Visual Studio community edition, this is a complete code editor but it will require some disk space.
 Download the Visual 2017 Studio Community edition installer [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15).
 When installing please make sure you install it with the following properties in Visual Studio Installer: